Internal Funding Opportunities

 Internal funding is available to support faculty research and scholarship through the following programs.

 - University-Funded Scholarship Program: Faculty Mini Grants and Major Project Awards

 - University-Funded Scholarship Program: Dissemination Support

-- President's Research and Scholarship Fund: University Fellows Program; Travel Grants
+- President’s Research and Scholarship Fund Travel Grants (currently suspended)

-The Office of Graduate Education and Research, through the Division of Sponsored Programs, provides support for faculty to engage in research, scholarship and creative activities.
-University Funded Scholarship (UFS) grants are competitively awarded based on the review and recommendations of the University Research Committee (URC).
+The University-Funded Scholarship grant program provides support for faculty to engage in research, scholarship and creative activities.
+UFS grants are competitively awarded based on the review and recommendations of the University Research Committee (URC).

 Faculty Mini-Grants: Awards of up to $3,000 will be made to support faculty scholarly and creative activities where resource needs are modest and in areas where opportunities for external funding are extremely limited.

 Major Project Awards: Awards of up to $10,000 will be made as seed grants for the purpose of obtaining significant external funding.
 Applicants must identify a targeted external funding agency in their application and must agree to submit a proposal to the agency within one year of project completion.